sandpiper-toolchain/sandplover/docs/source/reference/mask/index.rst

 .. hint::

-  There is a complete :doc:`Masking Subject Guide </guides/subject_guides/mask>` about the organization of this area of DeltaMetrics and examples for how to use and compute masks.
+  There is a complete :doc:`Masking Subject Guide </guides/subject_guides/mask>` about the organization of this area of sandplover and examples for how to use and compute masks.

 Mask classes